BradenJung/CSC230-Software-Design-and-Engineering-GAINS/README.md

 # GAINS Toolkit

 ## Overview
-- Frontend: Next.js 15 + React 19 client that demonstrates the GAINS analytics experience with sample data.
+- Frontend: Next.js 15 + React 19 client that renders the GAINS analytics experience with sample data and charts.
-- Backend: Lightweight Express server that exposes placeholder routes so the client can simulate authentication and API calls.
+- Backend: Express 4 service with Mongo helpers, auth routes, and a simple health check; currently used as a mock API surface for the UI.
 - Storage model: All account and project data lives in browser `localStorage`.
 Nothing is persisted on the server, so switching browsers, using private mode, or clearing storage resets the app to the default guest projects.

 ## Tech Stack
-- Next.js (Pages Router) with CSS Modules for UI composition.
+- Next.js (Pages Router) with CSS Modules for UI composition and Recharts/Framer Motion for data viz/animation.
-- Express 4 with CORS enabled for local development.
+- Express 4 with CORS enabled for local development; MongoDB driver ready for persistence.
-- Node.js/npm tooling and a helper shell script for combined startup.
+- npm workspaces join the `client` and `server` packages; root scripts orchestrate both.

 ## Local Account Storage
 - Active account key: `gains.activeAccount` stores the selected account name.
 Changing it fires a `gains-auth-change` event to keep multiple tabs in sync.